-DFAT looks upon self-reported incidents of non-compliance more favourably than non-reported incidents.
+DFAT looks upon self-reported incidents of noncompliance more favourably than non-reported incidents.
 DFAT knows that fraud can occur in the locations where we operate.
 Our focus is on preventing fraud where possible and ensuring that your organisation is well equipped to detect and manage fraud.
 DFAT does not penalise organisations for reporting fraud.
 DFAT also checks programs that, in comparison to their level of funding, have under-reported incidents of fraud.

-DFAT does not require all cases of lost or stolen assets to be reported as fraud.
-If the theft isn't specifically targeting the DFAT program asset, such incidents should be dealt with by reporting the theft to your project/program manager and repaying an agreed amount to the program or replacing the asset.
+DFAT does not require cases of stolen portable and handheld devices (such as mobile phones, iPads and laptops) to be reported as fraud.
+If the theft isn't specifically targeting DFAT property or information, such incidents should be dealt with by reporting the theft to your DFAT project/program manager and repaying an agreed amount to the program or replacing the item.